 Configuring the .npmrc file for your project

-SWAN is hosted in a private npm repository, so to install the package, you need to ensure that your .npmrc file is configured.
+SWAN is hosted in a private npm repository.
+To install the package, you need to ensure your project’s .npmrc file is correctly configured.

 Install the latest version of SWAN